SYSTEMS-OPERATOR/T.T.M.A.T.G.R.A.L.R.W.R.P/WAIFU-WEBUI/README.md

 * Chat with AI-generated waifu characters based on series content.
 * Customizable waifu character generation with LoRA training on extracted data.
 * Integrated with a variety of manga and anime databases for character information and context.
-* Fun and engaging cat picture requirement for all contributions (meow! 🐱).

 ## How to install